 You can also use Story Maps if you need guidance to learn how to write a story on your own.

-Use templates instead of blank sheets of paper to note down points, answers, and fill-in sentences.
+Use templates instead of blank sheets of paper to note down points, and answers, and fill in sentences.
 You can use these templates to model your writing method and use it as a reference.

 Use the Four Square Writing Method

 The Four Square Writing Method is a tried and tested writing and organizing strategy that teaches students better structure and helps them write cohesively.
 Through this strategy, you can also learn how to properly organize a paragraph.